edkeeble/stream-all/README.md

 Then download the file at `http://localhost:8001/get-files`.

-The CLI utilty supports a few arguments:
+The CLI utility supports a few arguments:

 `pattern`: A Glob pattern that files in the source directory must match in order to be included in the archive.
 Defaults to "\*".